-Fusion Tool Chain: The PikeOS fusion tool chain project is a linker that links one or several executables and the PikeOS Separation Kernel for the x86 64-bit, ARMv7, or ARMv8 architectures.
-The tool-chain provides linker for the required CPU architectures, i.e. x86 64-bit, ARMv7, or ARMv8.
+Fusion Tool Chain: The PikeOS fusion tool chain project is a linker that links one or several executables and the TOE.
+The tool-chain provides linker for all required CPU architectures.
 The tool chain can be used on a development machine with Linux or Windows.